 IBM’s decision to acquire Red Hat for US$34 billion is a bold stroke, an admission of weakness and a mighty complication.

 It’s a bold stroke because Linux has become the most common OS in public clouds.
-Even Microsoft Azure is now more than half Linux and Red Hat dominates those installs.
+Even the VM population of Microsoft Azure is now more than half Linux and Red Hat dominates those installs.

 IBM’s emphasis of hybrid clouds as the reason for the deal shows the company thinks it will be better off tending to workloads that users put in clouds other than its own.